Federation of Young European Greens: History

 At the 2018 General Assembly, FYEG celebrated its 30th anniversary, and for the first time elected two female co-spokespeople: Zuzana Pavelková from Mladí zelení and Katri Ylinen, from ViNO.

+During the 2024 European Parliament election, Benedetta Scuderi was elected as a member of the European Parliament while serving as Co-Spokesperson of FYEG.

 Activities

 Like many other European Party-Political Youth Organisations, FYEG's main activities consist of lobbying its mother party within internal and external channels, engaging in broader European political discourse on topics relevant to it and its member organisations - notably migration and LGBTQ rights - and organising international youth exchanges with EU and Council of Europe funding.
 These have included Study Sessions at the Council of Europe Youth Centres in Strasbourg and Budapest, and summer camps and training sessions in various locations around Europe.

 Structures

 General Assembly (GA)

 The General Assembly (GA) is the highest decision-making body of FYEG.
 All full member organisations have two votes in the GA, candidate member organisations have one vote and observer (partner) organisations can send observers.

 The General Assembly is held yearly in a different country.
 It is during the General Assembly that members of the different structures are elected.